Sometimes, I just don’t want to follow the rules.

 On a city break you’re supposed to spend your time seeing the top sights right?
 Pop in to the museums, wander through the popular areas, try the local delicacies… etc etc etc.

-One June I popped over from Edinburgh to Stockholm for a short weekend visit.
+One summer I popped over from Edinburgh to Stockholm for a short weekend visit.
 There’s a lot to do in Stockholm, like visit the Old town of Gamla Stan, see the Royal Palace and the Vasa Museum with the royal battleship that spent 333 years under water.
+You can read more in my Introductory Guide to Stockholm!
 But in a city that’s made up of 14 islands, 57 bridges and one third water, how could I not spend my first time in Stockholm on the water?

 The archipelago of Stockholm is made up of over 30,000 islands, islets and rocks, both inhabited and uninhabited.
 The islands have all kinds of characters from islands with forests of pines and rocky cliffs to others with sandy beaches.